-Summary: Fish Cook is a simple "Euro-style" board game in which players take the role of chefs.
+Summary: Fish Cook is a simple cooking game in which players take the role of chefs.
 The game is divided into several "days," which have two parts, Morning and Evening.
-In the Morning, players buy ingredients from the Fish Market and Farmer's Market.
+In the Morning, players buy ingredients from the Fish Market and Farmer's Market, and recipes from the Cooking School.
 In the evening, they cook recipes and earn money.
 The strategy revolves around buying ingredients as cheaply and efficiently as possible, and also around stealing the good ideas of your fellow chefs.

 How to Build the Game: You will need the following elements to make a playable copy of Fish Cook:

 - Fish Cook Boards (PDF, 5.04 MB)

 - Fish Cook Card Backs (Coming Soon, Optional, 308 kb)

 - Fish Cook Counters (Optional PDF, 7.5 MB)

 - Money, in denominations of 1, 5, and up, enough for about $250 per player

 - (Optional) six more 6-sided dice for rolling the Farmer's Market

 - Counters in six colors matching the six ingredients (about 30 of each, or print the counter sheets above)

 - One token or pawn to represent the Chef